apache/trafficserver/doc/release-notes/upgrading.en.rst

 Rollback Configuration
 ~~~~~~~~~~~~~~~~~~~~~~
 The rollback configuration code was removed in for ATS v9.0.0.
-This featured copied the configuration files to have version
+This featured copied the configuration files to have version numbers
-numbers if the end user wanted to rollback to a previous version of the configuration.
+if the end user wanted to rollback to a previous version of the configuration.

+`records.config.shadow` and `records.config.snap` support has also been removed in order to clean up and simply loading of
+configuration files.

 API Changes
 -----------